-1. The domestic money supply - i.e. notes issued and the volume of deposits - its tailored to remain in harmony with the development Plan, and kept in line with the financial needs of production and consumption.
+- 1. The domestic money supply i.e. notes issued and the volume of deposits its tailored to remain in harmony with the development Plan, and kept in line with the financial needs of production and consumption.
 Theoretically no overall imbalances can arise through the build-up of surplus credit.
-Above all, those two circuits are cut off from each other.

-- (i) The bank money circuit, is used for transactions between enterprises, and deposits, under the watchful eye of the Central Bank, are kept at the minimum level compatible with production requirements.
-The "rouble control" applied by the Central Bank, which both implements and controls the Plan, means that the enterprises are only allowed the capital which they need for their investments.(1) The purpose of this form of control is to prevent the build-up by the enterprises of illegal raw material stocks or reserves. - (ii) The fiduciary circuit, which is restricted to private individuals (workers - consumers) offers a spending choice limited in principle by the planning system to an official assortment of goods and services.

-2. Production is not guided nor prices themselves affected by consumers'preference.
-Consumer credit exists as an institution but is very little used as yet and its still not authorised for the purchase of some items such as cars; consumers must therefore save up in advance for the purchase of the major durables.
+Above all, those two circuits are cut off from each other. - (i) The bank money circuit, is used for transactions between enterprises, and deposits, under the watchful eye of the Central Bank, are kept at the minimum level compatible with production requirements.
+The "rouble control" applied by the Central Bank, which both implements and controls the Plan, means that the enterprises are only allowed the capital which they need for their investments(1).
+The purpose of this form of control is to prevent the build-up by the enterprises of illegal raw material stocks or reserves. - (ii) The fiduciary circuit, which is restricted to private individuals (workers - consumers) offers a spending choice limited in principle by the planning system to an official assortment of goods and services. - 2.
+Production is not guided nor prices themselves affected by consumers' preference.
+Consumer credit exists as an institution but is very little used as yet and it is still not authorized for the purchase of some items such as cars; consumers must therefore save up in advance for the purchase of the major durables.
 Surplus purchasing power, generated in particular by wage increases, has often been absorbed in the past (this was last done in 1956) by forced savings.
-Currently it is reflected in an increase in private savings deposits.
+Currently it is reflected in an increase in private savings deposits. - 3.
+Little is known of the final use which the many "middle men" operating illegally, make of their profits.
+Their options are limited: no direct investment abroad, occasional opportunities (extremely few and far between) to acquire foreign banknotes (convertible currencies bought from tourists), - (1) Erik Egnell et Michel Peissik; URSS, l'entreprise face à l'Etat (USSR: the enterprise and the State) (Seuil, Paris 1974)